Russian Mennonites: North America

 The more conservative faction of the Manitoba Mennonites decided to leave Canada after World War I and moved to Mexico mostly in the years 1922–1927 and to Paraguay in 1927.
 The main reasons were compulsory attendance at public schools and anti-German sentiments because of the war.
 Some latercomers went to Mexico in 1948.
 After the more conservative fraction had left for Mexico, most of the remaining Mennonites quickly assimilated into the mainstream society.

 Descendants of Manitoba Mennonites today form the majority of Conservative Mennonites in Latin America, counting more than 200,000.
 Because many of these Mennonites from Canada still hold Canadian passports-there was and still is a steady flow back to Canada fed by the high birth rates of conservative Mennonites.
 These emigrants strengthen the Russian Mennonite element in the Canadian Mennonite churches.

 With the Russian Mennonites came separate denominations previously unseen in North America, such as the Mennonite Brethren.

 A second wave of Russian Mennonites came out of Russia after the bloody strife following the Russian Revolution of 1917 and a third wave in the aftermath of World War I. These people, having lost everything they had known, found their way to settlements in Alberta, Saskatchewan, Manitoba, British Columbia and Ontario and in many regions of the United States.
 Some joined with previous Mennonite groups, while others formed their own.
 A key figure negotiating with the government on behalf of 20,000 of the Mennonite immigrants at this time, and mediating among the Mennonites themselves, was David Toews, founding chairman of the Canadian Mennonite Board of Colonization.

+In 1977 "Russian" Mennonites from Mexico established a settlement in Gaines County, Texas, where they started to do farming and ranching.
+By 2005, this county became the number-one cotton and peanut-producing county in entire Texas.
+Between 5,000 and 10,000 mennonites live now in this county.